-These shared experiences created a group of intellectually courageous leaders who could think creatively and systematically – and communicate complex ideas quickly and implicitly.
-This enabled us to learn and adapt effectively in a dynamic and dangerous environment.
-That unit became the only one to have motivated a major insurgent group to stop fighting and to eventually join the government.
+These shared experiences created a group of leaders with Radical Courage -- they had the four main kinds of courage leaders need: physical, moral, emotional. and intellectual.
+Radical Courage enabled us to learn and adapt effectively in a dynamic and dangerous environment.
+That unit became the only one in the 17-year conflict to have motivated a major insurgent group to stop fighting and to eventually join the government.
 I have now met with my former adversary 10 times.
 His story is fascinating.

-Those outcomes led to my service with three 4-star generals in Afghanistan and being senior adviser to the #3 person in the Pentagon.
-From those positions, I learned from some extraordinary leaders, who are mentors to this day.
-I grew to realize in those jobs and during my doctoral research that the U.S. government was great at making plans but inept at strategy and unable to manage powerful bureaucratic silos.
-American is paying the price in blood and treasure.
+Those outcomes led to service with three 4-star generals in Afghanistan and being senior adviser to the #3 person in the Pentagon.
+I learned so much from these extraordinary leaders, who are mentors to this day.

 These exceptional personal experiences, 30 years of practice leading people in tough, ambiguous, high-risk situations, and deep research for my book Leadership: The Warrior's Art and PhD on US policy and strategy for post 9/11 wars has led to the conclusion that great organizations do three things well: Leadership, Culture, and Strategy.
 Leaders with Radical Courage get these BiG things right.